Content protected from screenshots

 Related Questions

-What is the bond enthalpy of a C=O double bond?
+What is the enthalpy of combustion of benzene (C₆H₆)?